Category Archives: British Royals

 On March 16, 1485, Edward’s maternal aunt Anne, then Queen Consort as the wife of Edward’s paternal uncle King Richard III, died from tuberculosis.
 Five months later, on August 22, 1485, Edward’s uncle, the last Yorkist king, Richard III, was defeated and killed at the Battle of Bosworth and the Lancaster claimant Henry Tudor, Earl of Richmond assumed the throne as King Henry VII.
 Henry VII then married Edward’s first cousin Elizabeth of York, the eldest daughter of King Edward IV.

 Edward’s sister Margaret ended up at the Tudor court as a lady-in-waiting to a royal cousin.
-However, ten-year-old Edward, who was the next male Yorkist claimant to the throne, was soon imprisoned at the Tower of London.
+However, ten-year-old Edward, the next male Yorkist claimant to the throne, was soon imprisoned at the Tower of London.
 After the rise of the Tudors, the remaining members of the House of York were a threat to the new House of Tudor and were systematically dealt with through marriage, imprisonment, and eventually, execution.
 Edward remained a potential threat to King Henry VII, particularly after the appearance of the pretender Lambert Simnel in 1487.
 In 1490, Edward was confirmed in his title of 17th Earl of Warwick despite his father’s attainder because his claim to the earldom of Warwick was through his mother.

 In 1491, Perkin Warbeck claimed to be Edward’s first cousin Prince Richard, Duke of York, the second son of King Edward IV, immortalized as one of the two “Princes in the Tower” who mysteriously disappeared in 1483.
 Warbeck received support from some European royals and nobles including Margaret of York, Duchess of Burgundy, the paternal aunt of Edward and the real Richard, Duke of York, and James IV, King of Scots.
 In 1497, Perkin Warbeck was captured in England and imprisoned in the Tower of London.
 Edward became involved in a plot with Warbeck to escape from the Tower of London.
 On November 23, 1499, Perkin Warbeck was led from the Tower of London to Tyburn, London where he was hanged.